Independent study and research

 Nor is independent study limited to laboratory work.
 Some students use independent study as a means for studying in depth some topic that is not covered in formal courses, but in which the student has a particular interest.
 For example, a student might want to learn more about hypnosis or about tactile perception among the visually disabled.
 We do not offer course work on these topics, but they could be explored via independent study.

 In all cases, if you want to do independent study, the first thing you should do is find a faculty member who is doing the kind of research you are interested in or is willing to supervise your research or reading in your topic of interest.
-If a faculty member is willing to assist you, or to have you work in his/her laboratory, he/she will help you enroll formally in independent study.
+If a faculty member is willing to assist you, or to have you work in their laboratory, they will help you enroll formally in independent study.
 Incidentally, you do not have to be a psychology major or minor to take advantage of independent study in psychology.
 All you need is to find a psychology faculty member who is willing to supervise your work.

 The following are some examples of the kinds of research projects in which undergraduate and graduate students have been involved recently: